papajessie/swcpy/manualdocs/bugs.md

   * **Analysis:** There is no prestige level.
 The fragment follows the same as the mercenaries for AA5 and ITT.
   * **Bug confirmed:** yes, multiple sources.
   * **Bug confirmation process:** (not required)
+## Older (fixed) bugs

+### Prestige medic droids/repair droids

+The [medic droid](Medic.html) at level 11 doesn't heal units beyond the one he locked on at level 11 (Prestige).
+The [repair droid](Technician.html) at level 11 is probably affected too.

+Bug fixed as of update 2003.
+Also the same bug existed for dewbacks (and not banthas).